krtx/alstat/README.md

 ## Description

-`alstat` parses ltsv files and show the summary.
+`alstat` parses the tail lines of given ltsv files and prints the summary.

 ## Example